 Townsend Fields foremost aim is to ensure their design preserved its natural beauty.
 This secured the developers with a place as a finalist in the ‘Environmental Step Change Award’ in the 2018 Enterprise North Canterbury Business Awards – a huge and notable achievement to acknowledge the efforts the developers have afforded the development to ensure Townsend Fields is created with preserving nature in mind.

 Townsend Fields is located at the end of Townsend Road in Rangiora.
-Stage 1 Lot sizes range from a spacious at 601m2 – 786m2 on TC1 rated land (meaning future land damage from liquefaction is unlikely) so residents can be assured the associated natural spaces will be less impacted by any future seismic activity.
+Lot sizes range in size from a spacious 600-872m2 and many are sited alongside the beautiful wetland development.
+All Stages are on TC1 rated land (meaning future land damage from liquefaction is unlikely) so residents can be assured the associated natural spaces will be less impacted by any future seismic activity.

-Stage1 is now available.
+Future stages are now being created.
 Plan now for a fabulous future in an environment that has been created with preserving nature in mind.
 Contact us today